git-user-9/tech_eazy_devops_git-user-9/README.md

 To enable **log pulling from EC2 to your local machine,** follow these steps:

 1. **Uncomment Lines in the Script:**
-   Locate the following lines in your deployment script between **lines 52–59** and uncomment them:
+   *This step is only if you want logs to be fetched from s3 to your local directory* Locate the following lines in your deployment script between **lines 52–59** and uncomment them:

    ```bash